 Legislative advocacy is critical in our changing political landscape.
 Jefferson Healthcare prioritizes advocacy efforts by visiting our state officials in Olympia regularly to discuss issues which directly impact our residents and visit Washington DC to meet with federal officials.
-Our legislative priorities for 2020 follow the Washington State Hospital Association’s agenda.
+Our legislative priorities for 2022 follow the Washington State Hospital Association’s agenda.
 Focusing on difficult to discharge patients, ensuring the financial sustainability of rural hospitals and supporting access for all services, such as reproductive healthcare, are important both practically and philosophically to Jefferson Healthcare.

-2020 Legislative Priorities
+2022 Legislative Priorities

-Support bills that promote the social determinants of health.
+Support bills that promote wellness.